-You can’t avoid high winds if you’re going to be a bluewater sailor – squalls and even minor storms pop up unexpectedly.
-Heck – just last week a Tropical Storm unexpectedly popped up over the top of us and we had absolutely no warning.
+You can’t avoid high winds if you’re going to be a sailing cruiser.
+Squalls and even minor storms pop up unexpectedly.
+Heck – not long ago a Tropical Storm unexpectedly popped up over the top of us and we had absolutely no warning.
 So…if you’re going to become a bluewater cruiser it’s important to know high wind sailing techniques.

-Watch the video below for a brief introduction to how we handle big winds including how we reef, what we do to spill wind off the mainsail, and how we use our removable staysail.
+Watch the video below for a brief introduction to how we handle big winds.
+The video including how we reef, what we do to spill wind off the mainsail, and how we use our removable staysail.
 Once you’re done with the video, read more below for further details.

 High Wind Sailing Techniques Video

 When we get hit with heavy weather or high winds – say above 30 knots, we furl the headsail into the first or second reef.
 When the weather gets really bad and our headsail is too large for the conditions (even when reefed), we have the ability to furl in the headsail in completely, and then move a stay from the side of the boat up to the front so to use a staysail.

 With our rigging configuration, we can essentially turn our boat into a cutter rig.
 A rig that has two headsails.

 The staysail is a smaller sail and can handle heavier weather conditions.

 Only if we know there’s going to be high winds, however, do we ever get our staysail out in preparation for high wind sailing techniques.
 Most of the time, if the wind starts blowing us over to a point where we’re not comfortable we release the main sheet and spill wind off the sail.
 By ‘spilling’ the wind we reduce the impact of the blow.

 Often we don’t reduce our mainsail in squalls as high wind sailing techniques…we just spill when they hit us.